kimcrine/final_project/README.md

 ## Machine Learning Model

 For our project we decided to use Linear Regression.
-We chose this model because it was the most accurate model with our data with the highest r2 score.
+We wanted to make a useful tool for calculating possible rental income that took into account the initial cost of the property (in addition to location).
+Due to the relationship between purchase price and rent, we decided a Linear Regression would be an effective tool for predictions.

 ## Findings